Learning online requires effective time management, communication skills, and being comfortable around technology.

-- Are confident in their computer skills and their ability to download required course software.
+- Confident in their computer skills and their ability to download required course software

-- Are comfortable taking both essay and objective exams.
+- Comfortable taking both essay and objective exams

-- Believe that high-quality education can take place outside the traditional classroom, and do not require daily one-on-one with their instructors.
+- Believe that high-quality education can take place outside the traditional classroom and does not require daily one-on-one with their instructors.

 Useful tips for succeeding as an online college student.

-- Check this email often, all college communications will be sent to this email, including your registration date and time each quarter and information on course evaluations.
+- Check this email often, and all college communications will be sent to this email, including your registration date and time each quarter and information on course evaluations

-- Pay close attention to both course and college deadlines.
+- Pay close attention to both the course calendar and the Academic Calendar

-- Block out time in your weekly schedule that will be dedicated to your online classes.
-Recommended, two hours per day for each 5 credits you are taking.
+- Block out time in your weekly schedule that will be dedicated to your online classes Recommended, two hours per day for every five credits you are taking

-- Do your homework in a consistent place at a consistent time prior to each class session.
+- Do your homework in a consistent place at a regular time prior to each class session

 Cheating, stealing, and plagiarism are violations of the Student Code of Conduct at Bellevue College.
 Violations could result in a failing grade for a particular assignment, a failing grade for the course, or dismissal from Bellevue College.
 Read more about Academic Integrity.